 Michelle Stockunas has more than 21 years of experience in the disability field in the areas of behavioral health, intellectual disabilities and young adult transition services.
 Her experience in the disabilities field includes all aspects of residential services, including direct care of those with disabilities, assisting individuals and their families to create residential opportunities in the community, as well as both supervisory and management experience.
-Her experience and knowledge of direct support, residential operations and the ID system, as well as policy, in combination with foreseeing necessary change in how we support individuals with disabilities was the driving force that led to her involvement in the "A Home of My Own" project.
+Her experience and knowledge of direct support, residential operations and the ID (intellectual disability) system, as well as policy, in combination with foreseeing necessary change in how we support individuals with disabilities, was the driving force that led to her involvement in the "A Home of My Own" project.
 Michelle and the team members of Supports Brokers and Life Coaches offer customized community living to individuals with disabilities.

 Michelle is a Certified Investigator for the state of Pennsylvania, ensuring the health, safety and welfare of those with disabilities.
 She received her B.A. in Psychology from California University of Pennsylvania.